 I have found that words have influenced much of my life…words can create…words can destroy.
 I hope that I may write words that will express my deepest emotions and feelings, while at the same time, give hope and meaning to life for others.

-I have three daughters, two grandchildren, and live in the countryside, outside of Palmyra, Wisconsin, USA.”
+I have three daughters, five grandchildren, and live in the countryside, outside of Palmyra, Wisconsin, USA.”